-In recent years, a number of modeling techniques have been introduced in order to improve the definition and analysis of complex dynamic systems.
+In recent years, a number of modeling techniques were introduced in order to improve the definition and analysis of complex dynamic systems.
 The development of simulation tools has often been closely related to the execution of these models.
-A considerable effort has been put into the

-- 20 development of formal modeling techniques, which proved to be useful thanks to their ability to define executable models.
-Several of these methodologies were created with the purpose of analyzing discrete-event systems; that is, systems that can be represented using continuous time and discrete state variables [1]. - The use of a continuous time base enables accurate timing definitions, which improves model precision.
-Continuous time representations avoid small discrete time segments, thus reducing processing requirements.
-A discrete-event formalism that has gained popularity in recent years is called DEVS (discrete event systems specification).
-It allows a modular description of models that can be integrated using a hierarchical approach [2,3].
-It was developed as a theory for discrete event models,
+A considerable effort has been put in the development of formal modeling techniques, which showed to be useful thanks to their ability to define executable models.
+Several of these methodologies were created with the purpose of analyzing discrete-event systems, that is, systems that can be represented using continuous time and discrete state variables [1].